-Frozen Chocolate Coverd Banana’s is a treat generally sequestered to Disneyland and Summer Fairs.
+Frozen Banana’s are a tasty frozen treat on a stick covered in toasted almonds and chocolate.
+A goodie generally sequestered to Disneyland and Summer Fairs.
 I knew it was time, to bring this Goddess of frozen treats, home!

 Turns out, not hard at all!
 If you are a lover of this frozen fruit the good news is you can make them at home for about, oh, 1/100th of the cost of the aforementioned happiest places on earth!